Student Professional Performance Policy

 The section below represents a summary of the core values and corresponding ethical principles and the six major categories of ethical standards presented in the PCE.
 All social workers and social work students should refer to the full PCE for detailed descriptions and explanation.

-In addition to meeting the professional standards set forth in the PCE, students enrolled in the SSW must also adhere to standards for admission to the programs of the SSW and to the professional standards specified in the Field Manual.
+In addition to meeting the professional standards set forth in the PCE, students enrolled in the SSW must also adhere to standards for admission to the programs of the SSW and to the professional standards specified in the Practicum Manual.

 For admission to the program, students are required to disclose any criminal history when they apply to the program and are required to report additional criminal violations that occur while they are enrolled in the school.